 A third of the 200,000 buses in European public transport will be zero-emission by 2030.
 At that year, zero emission buses will cover two thirds of the new city bus registrations.
 These figures are written down in the report “All aboard Europe’s electric bus revolution” by financial consulting company ING.
 That clearly reads: «This will be the decade of change».

-A rapid increase in the deployment of zero emission buses is expected from 2023 on.
+A rapid increase in the deployment of zero emission buses (both electric bus and fuel cell bus units) is expected from 2023 on.
 Today, although volumes are growing year on year, barely 4% of the public transport fleet is electrified.

 Zero emission bus market to accelerate in Europe by 2023